 Doctors can easily misdiagnose an abscess, because the first symptoms it causes are usually vague and mild and may be mistaken for less serious problems that are more common.

-To make a definitive diagnosis, doctors sometimes insert a needle through the skin to draw a sample of pus from the abscess (needle aspiration).
-The sample is then examined in a laboratory to identify the infecting organism so that the most effective antibiotic can be selected.
-To guide the placement of the needle, a doctor uses CT or ultrasound scanning.
+To make a definitive diagnosis and treat the abscess, doctors sometimes insert a needle through the skin to draw a sample of pus from the abscess (needle aspiration) and place a drain.
+To guide the placement of the needle, doctors use CT or ultrasound scanning.
+The sample of fluid is then examined in a laboratory to identify the infecting organism so that the most effective antibiotic can be selected.

 Almost all abdominal abscesses need to be drained of pus, either by surgery or by a needle and a small flexible tube (catheter).
 To guide the placement of the needle and catheter, a doctor uses CT or ultrasound scanning.
 Once the doctor is sure the needle and catheter have reached the abscess, the needle is taken out but the catheter is left in place.
 The pus drains out through the catheter, usually over several days to weeks.